Siberian Yupik: Shamanism

 Many Indigenous Siberian cultures had persons working as mediator (between human and beings of the belief system, among others) — usually termed as "shamans" in the literature.
 As Eskimo cultures were far from homogeneous (although had some similarities), thus also shamanism among Eskimo peoples had many variants.

 Siberian Yupiks had shamans as well.
 Compared to the variants found among Eskimo groups of America, shamanism among Siberian Yupiks stressed more the importance of maintaining good relationship with sea animals.
 Ungazighmiit people (the largest of Siberian Yupik variants) had /aˈliɣnalʁi/s, who received presents for the shamanizing, healing.
 This payment had a special name, /aˈkiliːɕaq/ — in their language, there were many words for the different kinds of presents and payments and this was one of them.
 (The many kinds of presents and the words designating them were related to the culture: fests, marriage etc.; or made such fine distinctions like "thing, given to someone who has none", "thing, given, not begged for", "thing, given to someone as to anybody else", "thing, given for exchange" etc.).

 Fighting the spirit of smallpox

-The Evan people, a tribe that lived on the far eastern side of Russia, believed that the spirit of smallpox could be seen as a Russian woman with red hair.
+The Even people, a tribe that lived on the far eastern side of Russia, believed that the spirit of smallpox could be seen as a Russian woman with red hair.
 A local shaman would be there to greet migrating reindeer herders (who sometimes brought the disease with them).
 If the shaman saw the spirit of the disease in the caravan, several shaman worked together to fight it off with a seance.
 Others in the tribe helped with this ritual.

 Tradition says that the smallpox spirit changed from a woman to a red bull when she was attacked.
 The spirit of smallpox was supposed to be very powerful, and if the shaman's ritual failed, all the local people would die.
 The spirit would only spare two people to bury all the rest.
 But if the ritual worked, the spirit would be forced to leave.